stan-dev/design-docs/designs/0018-tuples.md

 This proposal is to add tuples to the Stan language.
 Tuples are _static_, heterogeneous containers, meaning that they have a known, fixed size in the program and can contain elements which are of different types and sizes.
+They allow access only at known elements (known as "projection"), rather than dynamic indexing.
 Tuples are common in many languages from Python to OCaml and C++.
 Formally, a tuple is a product type of its contained types.

 # Motivation
 [motivation]: #motivation